 We started using Superfeet insoles with our hiking boots in 2019 and wouldn’t hike without them now.
 We removed the insoles that came with our boots and replaced them with Superfeet ones, cut to the right size using the originals as a template.
 Del uses Superfeet Black as they suit his low arch foot profile, and I use the Trailblazer Comfort insoles which are perfect for stabilising my feet on uneven ground.

 If we’re expecting heavy rain, snow, or boggy/muddy terrain, we’ll pack our gaiters.
 We have some pretty heavy-duty Gore-Tex Black Diamond Apex Gaiters.
-We bought these in Kathmandu in preparation for our most recent Nepal treks after discovering how much we needed them while trekking in snow in Kyrgyzstan.
-They are a bit heavy and bulky, but do an excellent job at keeping us dry and warm in wet conditions.
+We bought these in Kathmandu in preparation for trekking in Nepal after discovering how much we needed them while trekking in snow in Kyrgyzstan.
+They are a little bit heavy and bulky to pack, but are comfortable to wear and do an excellent job of keeping us dry and warm in wet conditions.

 For sun protection I absolutely love my Tilley Endurables Tec-Wool Hat.
 It’s actually intended for winter use, and I’m pretty sure it’s a ‘men’s hat’, but it works great year-round for me.
 The wide brim keeps the sun out of my eyes and stops me from flying into a sun-induced rage, and the fold down ear flaps keep me cosy when the wind picks up.
 It also does a good job of regaining its shape after being stuffed in my backpack when I’m not wearing it.

 A must for a sun hater like me.
 I have Oakley Latch Oval sunglasses (turns out they are men’s but fit me great) and Del has the Oakley Trillbe X model.
-We’ve had them for over 3 years now and while pretty battered up, they still do the job just fine!
-I recently picked up a lightweight cord to attach to the legs so I can have them around my neck when not in use, which is super handy.
+We’ve had them for 5+ years now, replacing the lenses when they got too scratched and they still do a great job!
+I also picked up a lightweight cord to attach to the legs so I can have them around my neck when not in use, which is super handy.

 We use a combination of backpacks and waterproof liners.